NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 > Some people erroneously call reanalysis products “gridded observational data” as if by some magic trick observations not
 > made in the first place could be reinvented!
 Remember that there are values at each grid point and time only because a numerical
 > weather prediction model was used and that this model only used the available measurements.

-# Climate versus Weather?

-> # What is the difference between weather and climate?
->
-> This exercise is meant to be done in small groups (2-3 persons).
-> Take 5 minutes to discuss about the difference between weather
-> and climate.
-> Summarize your discussions in the workshop etherpad.
->
-> {: .challenge}

-See [Video](https://youtu.be/e0vj-0imOLw) as a summary/solution of the preceding exercise.

 # What do we mean by climate data?